 The keyword Importer tool in WriterZen is beneficial in those cases.
 You can import keywords in WriterZen and start calculating Golden Score, Cluster keywords, and writing SEO-friendly content.

-Click on the ‘Import Keyword’ button, and you will see a pop-out window like below.
+Click on the ‘Import Keyword’ button to see a pop-out window like the one below.
 Enter a name for the project, select location and language, paste keywords (or import from a file or an existing list), and click on the “+ Add” button.

 Here’s a short video that shows how to use the Keyword Importer in WriterZen: